xyx0826/Priceall/README.md

 Priceall's development now happens on the `dev` branch that may contain unfinished or unstable features.
 Please direct all pull requests to the `dev` branch.

-~~My in-game character is `Sector Sabezan`.
-Feel free to send me ISK donations if you wish!~~ ive stepped away
+My in-game character is `Sector Sabezan`.
+Feel free to send me ISK donations if you wish! ~~ive stepped away~~ I'm back!

 # Changelog